 Excess mortality

-Excess mortality is used to describe the number of deaths from all causes during a particular period that is higher than expected under "normal" circumstances (Checchi and Roberts 2005).The excess mortality was calculated as the difference between the recorded number of fatalities in a certain week or month (depending on the country) between Jan 2021 and August 2022 and an estimate of the projected deaths for that time period if the COVID-19 pandemic had not happened (Roser et al. 2020; WHO 2022b).
-There are great difficulties associated with obtaining excess mortality data from many countries, however, Our World In Data tracked data from different sources and we could extract excess mortality data from 156 countries for the period of 5 Jan 2021 to 31 August 2022 (OWID 2022).
+Excess mortality is used to describe the number of deaths from all causes during a particular period that is higher than expected under "normal" circumstances (Checchi and Roberts 2005).The excess mortality was calculated as the difference between the recorded number of fatalities in a certain week or month (depending on the country) between Jan 2021 and December 2022 and an estimate of the projected deaths for that time period if the COVID-19 pandemic had not happened (Roser et al. 2020; WHO 2022b).
+There are great difficulties associated with obtaining excess mortality data from many countries, however, ‘Our World In Data’ tracked data from different sources and we could extract excess mortality data from 159 countries for the period of 5 Jan 2021 to 31 December 2022 (OWID 2022).

 Time series model to predict the trend